 2. PAL and NTSC incompatibility with your TV

-In North America we have NTSC-U/C consoles and TV’s.
-In Japan there are NTSC-J consoles and TV’s.
-In Europe and some other parts of the world there are PAL consoles and TV’s.
+In North America we have NTSC-U/C consoles and TV’s, and in Japan there are NTSC-J consoles and TV’s.
+Meanwhile Europe and some other parts of the world there are PAL consoles and TV’s.
 In the case of the PlayStation 1 the modchip can be used to unlock the console’s ability to output video for any region based on the game being played.

 The problem with this is that not all TV’s accept all input signals.
 For example if you put a PAL game into your modded system and try to play it on an American TV you might not get any video on your TV.